Theophile646/TheophileCourtois_3_23032020/README.md

 # Ohmyfood

 Ohmyfood is the third project of my Web Developper formation with Openclassrooms.
-I created the front-end of a mobile application from the mock-up provided.
+I created the front-end of a mobile first application from the mock-up provided.
 I added complexe CSS animations

 ## 🛠 Built with